Shepherded Incorporation

 Over the past several months, the leadership of The Axis Church has been prayerfully discerning what faithfulness looks like in our next chapter—particularly as it relates to our long-term location, presence, and mission in Middle Tennessee.

-On Sunday, we shared publicly for the first time that we are in conversation with another faithful congregation in the greater Nashville area—Madison First Baptist Church—about a possible future pathway we are calling Shepherded Incorporation.
+Recently we shared that we are in conversation with another faithful congregation in the greater Nashville area—Madison First Baptist Church—about a possible future pathway we are calling Shepherded Incorporation.

 This page is intended to help you understand what was shared, what it means, and what it does not mean, especially if you were not able to be with us in person.